explodinglabs/jsonrpcclient/doc/index.rst

 ^^^^^^^

 To give fine control, two loggers are used - one for requests and another for responses.
-These do nothing until you set them up.
+These do nothing until they're set up.
 The following shows how to output requests to stderr::

     from logging import StreamHandler, Formatter, INFO